gavinlyonsrepo/raspberrypi_tempmon/README.md

 The program has five features
 1. Normal mode - output to screen
 2. continuous mode - output to screen
-3. logfile mode   - output to logfile
+3. logfile mode   - output to logfile(also mail mode if alarm triggered)
 4. logfolder mode - output to logfile
 5. mail mode  - output to email